Unco3892/clear/README.md

 <sup>3</sup>Department of Electrical Engineering and Computer Sciences, University of California, Berkeley, USA
 <sup>*</sup>Equal contribution

-**Abstract**: Accurate uncertainty quantification is critical for reliable predictive modeling, especially in regression tasks.
-Existing methods typically address either aleatoric uncertainty from measurement noise or epistemic uncertainty from limited data, but not necessarily both in a balanced way.
-We propose CLEAR, a calibration process with two distinct parameters, $\gamma_1$ and $\gamma_2$, to combine the two uncertainty components for improved conditional coverage.
+**Abstract**: Accurate uncertainty quantification is critical for reliable predictive modeling.
+Existing methods typically address either aleatoric uncertainty due to measurement noise or epistemic uncertainty resulting from limited data, but not both in a balanced manner.
+We propose CLEAR, a calibration method with two distinct parameters, $\gamma_1$ and $\gamma_2$, to combine the two uncertainty components and improve the conditional coverage of predictive intervals for regression tasks.
 CLEAR is compatible with any pair of aleatoric and epistemic estimators; we show how it can be used with (i) quantile regression for aleatoric uncertainty and (ii) ensembles drawn from the Predictability–Computability–Stability (PCS) framework for epistemic uncertainty.
 Across 17 diverse real-world datasets, CLEAR achieves an average improvement of 28.2\% and 17.4\% in the interval width compared to the two individually calibrated baselines while maintaining nominal coverage.
-This improvement can be particularly evident in scenarios dominated by either high epistemic or high aleatoric uncertainty.
+Similar improvements are observed when applying CLEAR to Deep Ensembles (epistemic) and Simultaneous Quantile Regression (aleatoric).
+The benefits are especially evident in scenarios dominated by high aleatoric or epistemic uncertainty.

 ![image](plots/paper-figure1.png)